-Resources for Veterans and Families VA National Center for Patient Safety Resources for Veterans and Families Managing Your Medications A comprehensive
+Resources for Veterans and Families VHA National Center for Patient Safety Resources for Veterans and Families Managing Your Medications A comprehensive

-Resources for Clinicians VA National Center for Patient Safety Resources for Clinicians Community Provider Toolkit PTSD Consultation Program
+Resources for Clinicians VHA National Center for Patient Safety Resources for Clinicians Community Provider Toolkit PTSD Consultation Program

 an overview of quality improvement and patient safety efforts in VA and key concepts in quality and safety such as systems thinking, process